What is an ERISA Bond?

 What is ERISA?

 ERISA is the Employee Retirement Income Security Act, a federal law enacted in 1974 to establish minimum standards of conduct for retirement plan administrators and retirement investment advisers to protect assets of private sector employee pension plans and health benefit plans for individuals and their beneficiaries.
 ERISA Section 412 and related regulations (29 C.F.R. § 2550.412-1 and 29 C.F.R.
 Part 2580) generally require that every fiduciary of an employee benefit plan and every person who handles funds or other property of such a plan shall maintain an ERISA bond which is a fidelity bond, also known as a pension bond.
-More information about who is required to obtain an ERISA bond can be found at the U.S. Department of Labor website: http://www.dol.gov/ebsa.
+More information about who is required to obtain an ERISA bond can be found at the U.S. Dept. of Labor website: http://www.dol.gov/ebsa.

 The Employee Retirement Income Security Act (ERISA) protects your plan’s assets by requiring that those persons or entities who exercise discretionary control or authority over plan management or plan assets, have discretionary authority or responsibility for the administration of a plan, or provide investment advice to a plan for compensation or have any authority or responsibility to do so are subject to fiduciary responsibilities.
 Plan fiduciaries include, for example, plan trustees, plan administrators, and members of a plan’s investment committee.

 The primary responsibility of fiduciaries is to run the plan solely in the interest of participants and beneficiaries and for the exclusive purpose of providing benefits and paying plan expenses.
 Fiduciaries must act prudently and must diversify the plan’s investments in order to minimize the risk of large losses.
-In addition, they must follow the terms of plan documents to the extent that the plan terms are consistent with ERISA.
+In addition, they must follow the terms of plan documents to the extent that your plans terms are consistent with ERISA.
 They also must avoid conflicts of interest.
-In other words, they may not engage in transactions on behalf of the plan that benefit parties related to the plan, such as other fiduciaries, services providers, or the plan sponsor.
+In other words, they may not engage in transactions on behalf of your plan that benefit parties related to the plan, such as other fiduciaries, services providers, or the plan sponsor.

 Fiduciaries who do not follow these principles of conduct may be personally liable to restore any losses to the plan, or to restore any profits made through improper use of plan assets.
 Courts may take whatever action is appropriate against fiduciaries who breach their duties under ERISA including their removal.